ibm-cloud-docs/vpc/bs_snapshots_about.md

 When you share a snapshot with another account, you must assign the `SnapshotRemoteAccountRestorer` role to the other account's user to allow them access to the snapshot.
 They must also have the `VolumeRemoteAccountSnapshotRestorer` role in their account to create a volume with the CRN of the remote snapshot with Terraform.{: terraform}

-For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles), [IAM roles and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles) and [IAM roles and actions for Block Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.volume-roles).
+For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles), [IAM roles, and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles) and [IAM roles and actions for Block Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#is.volume-roles).

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}